lliehu/reactive-l10n-test-vuejs/README.md

 ### Need to code (MUST)

+1. Would it be easy to use a ready-made i18next component for choosing language based on user agent, allowing override?
-1. Test with Locize
+2. Test with Locize
     * In order to do this, a freee trial is needed.
 It's for only 14 days, so needs careful timing.
     * https://locize.com/how-it-works.html
     * https://www.youtube.com/watch?v=9NOzJhgmyQE (for React.js)
-2. Be able to comment markers on the map.
+3. Be able to comment markers on the map.
     * Also write log messages about these actions.
-3. Test select component.
+4. Test select component.
 There are usually some kind of problems with them.
 Especially its i18n.
-4. Test i18n of Vuetify (or another UI component library).
+5. Test i18n of Vuetify (or another UI component library).
 Why?
 Because they are popular.
 I wonder if Vuetify was the right choice here after all.
 Hmm...
 Well, if it's ok, then I don't really want to change it anymore.

 ### Want to research (WANT)